Skip to content

 Then cometh Jesus from Galilee to Jordan unto John, to be baptized of him.
 (Mat 3:13)

-So,te first step for Jesús’ betrothal to the church was to be baptised.
-(Mikvah) As the future bride, we, too, need to be baptized.
+So, the first step for Jesús’ betrothal to the church was to be baptised.
+(Mikvah) As a future bride, we, too, need to be baptized.
+The same as brides in Jesus’ day.

 That gave me a new viewpoint about Baptism.
 For Jesus to become the Bridegroom, he had to be baptized.